KayLerch/alexa-skills-kit-tester-java/README.md

 ```

 _Assert_-methods throw runtime exceptions in case the made assertion is not true.
 If you want
-to validate contents of the response without causing exceptions you can make use of another set of
+to validate contents of the response without causing exceptions you can make use of _conditional_-methods
-methods provided by the response-object.
-Every _assert_-method has an equivalent method whose
+provided by the response-object.
+Every _assert_-method has an equivalent _conditional_-method whose
 return value is a Boolean.
 Now you are able to have dynamic conversation paths and make decisions based
  on skill responses.